Huy-glith/CharPulse/README.md

 # CharPulse

-**CharPulse** is a **Linux character device driver** that supports **read, write, append, and clear** operations on a kernel buffer.
+**CharPulse** is a **Linux character device driver** that supports **read, write, append, and clear** operations on a dynamically resizing kernel buffer.
 It is safe for multi-threaded access and includes logging for all operations via `dmesg`.
-This driver is suitable for learning and experimenting with kernel modules.
+This driver is production-ready and can handle large amounts of data, making it suitable for learning as well as realistic kernel module experiments.

 ---